Expert Tips for Construction Safety Week 2020

 While fall protection is a big topic in the construction and heavy equipment industries, knowing how to properly respond to and handle a fallen worker is something not as familiar.

-- – Focus on weight transfer.
-Whether the person is laying on a platform unconscious or hanging in the air, your objective is to safely transfer the body weight to prevent further injury and then get your co-worker down to the ground.”
+Focus on Weight Transfer.
+Whether the person is lying on a platform unconscious or hanging in the air, your objective is to safely transfer the body weight to prevent further injury and then get your co-worker down to the ground.”

 Tip #4: Be Aware and Alert at All Times

 A workplace accident can happen at any time, and it is crucial to stay focused.
 Be aware of your surroundings on a construction site and keep an eye on other workers to help prevent accidents.